Print on Demand Niche Testing: Avoid Costly Mistakes

 • Post user polls about new designs and colorways—let your audience vote.

-• Repost customer photos (with permission) to build trust and encourage word-of-mouth.
+• Repost customer photos (with permission) to build trust and encourage word of mouth.

 • Jump on trends with quick, themed posts or memes that fit your niche.

-Don’t aim for a perfect feed.
-Instead, aim for consistency and engagement over time.
-Even a few loyal followers in your target niche can spark your first sales—and give you honest feedback for future products.
+Even a few loyal followers in your target niche can spark your first sales and give you honest feedback for future products.

-If you want more step-by-step direction, the article on how to make stickers online includes several actionable social media strategies that work across any print on demand product.
+If you want more step by step direction the article on how to make stickers online includes several actionable social media strategies that work across any print on demand product.

 Collaborate with Micro-Influencers for Authentic Reach

-Micro-influencers (people with 1,000 to 20,000 engaged followers) are often overlooked, but they’re affordable partners for testing the waters in a new niche.
+Micro influencers (people with 1,000 to 20,000 engaged followers) are often overlooked but they’re affordable partners for testing the waters in a new niche.

 They usually want to work with small brands and tend to have a more personal connection with their audience.
 That means more direct feedback and higher trust.